sibi12325/GeoPress/README.md

   1. Download pygame module with (for Windows) ``` pip install pygame ```  (for Debian/Ubuntu Linux)  ``` python3 -m pip install pygame ```
   2. Run Geopress application with ``` python3 <location>/GeoPress/app/geopress.py ```

+### If you need to reset at any time, run wipe.bat

 ---
 ## PIP AND PYTHON INSTALLATION